 Letters are a funny thing.
 They’re just a shape, a squiggle, a design… but they mean something.

-This idea came during a recent 7 Day Challenge when a challenger suggested laminating a pumpkin to be able to redo it over and over with different letters.
+This idea came during a recent 7 Day Challenge!
+A challenger suggested laminating a pumpkin to be able to redo it over and over with different letters.

-I suggested to her to write four letters around a paper plate (several times) and just call out which letter to find and paper clip it.
+First, write four letters around a paper plate, several times each.
+Then, just call out which letter to find and your child can paper clip it.

-Then I gave the plate to Louis.
-He laid it with the letter ‘e’ side up first.
+Next, I gave the plate to Louis.
+He laid it with the letter “e” side up first.

 Remember how I said that letters are just marks, squiggles and such?
 Well, that’s true to a preschooler that doesn’t know what they mean yet.

 Your job while doing letter learning activities is to put meaning to the squiggles.